Carla Abellana: Career

 Abellana is a contract star of Regal Films, signing a 12-picture contract with the company.
 Her first film under Regal Films was Mamarazzi.
 Abellana appeared in her first horror film which was an entry to 2010 Metro Manila Film Festival, Shake, Rattle & Roll XII.
 In September 2011, Abellana starred in the Regal Films film My Neighbor's Wife, and by the end of 2011, appeared in two films—both of which were entries to the 2011 Metro Manila Film Festival—Yesterday, Today, Tomorrow and Manila Kingpin: The Asiong Salonga Story.
 In 2014, she starred in the ensemble romantic comedy by Jose Javier Reyes Somebody to Love alongside Matteo Guidicelli, and So It's You with JC de Vera and Tom Rodriguez.
 In 2015, she starred in the film No Boyfriend Since Birth, again with Rodriguez, and was her second film with Reyes.

 In 2024, Abellana was part of the main cast on Widows' War, portraying the main antagonist, Georgina "George" Balay-Palacios.
 Prior to that she was cast as Lucy Rigor in Stolen Life with Gabby Concepcion and Beauty Gonzalez in 2023.

+Personal life

+Abellana married actor Tom Rodriguez in October 2021.
+In June 2022, the marriage was dissolved by a United States decree, which was confirmed by the Philippine courts in June 2024.
+In December 2025, she married Reginald Santos, a doctor.